 - Arm held at a 45 degree angle with wiggling fingers indicates loose gravel

-- Arm behind the back with hand patting buttocks indicates to those behind that they are following too close for comfort for the cyclist.
+- Arm behind the back with hand patting buttocks indicates to those behind that they are following too close for comfort for the cyclist

 Despite the mode of transportation you utilize on the roads, you still must share them with others.
 Life is busy, and we all have places we need to go.
 However, few things in life are more unexpected and tragic than a vehicle accident.
 In 2006, 770 bicyclists perished on roads across the United States, and more than 90 percent involved a motor vehicle.
 Even if you are a careful driver, you have to keep in mind that others may not be.
-Therefore, it’s up to each and every one of us to understand the common issues faced on the road in order to share it safely.
+Therefore, it’s up to each and every one of us to understand the common issues faced on the road in order to share them safely.